magicwrites/casumo-list/README.md

 - 4h to refactor and order everything up nicely
 - 4h to again scrap styles and make it pretty like it is today
 - 2h to search for bugs, fix them, comment and deploy everything
+- 2h to add sample prop type and tests just to show that I can

-In total, around 25 hours on coding and a few hours spent in between to figure out how to approach the challenge.
+In total, around 27 hours on coding and a few hours spent in between to figure out how to approach the challenge.